XcalableMP/manual/en/tutorial-local.rst

 .. image:: ../img/tutorial-local/put.png

 .. note::
-   The directives in the global view model invokes point-to-point communication.
+   The directives in the global-view model invokes point-to-point communication.
-   On the other hand, Coarrays in the local view model invokes one-sided communication.
+   On the other hand, Coarrays in the local-view model invokes one-sided communication.

 Get Communication
 ^^^^^^^^^